lopezdsr/sql-query/sqlref/sql_reference.template.md

 The *COS result clause* lets you explicitly specify the storage location and type of a query result on Cloud {{site.data.keyword.cos_short}}.
 The storage location is specified by means of a `COSURI`.

 Valid query result object types are: `AVRO`, `CSV`, `JSON`, `ORC`, or `PARQUET`.
-Note that object type names are not case sensitive.
+Note that object type names are not case-sensitive.

 Being able to explicitly specify the location and the type of the result object enables a user to take the following actions:
-* Read *raw* data stored in one format, for example, CSV
+* Read *raw* data stored in one format, for example, CSV.
-* Cleanse the data using SQL constructs
+* Cleanse the data using SQL constructs.
-* Store the cleansed data using an object type that offers benefits with respect to query performance and storage consumption on Cloud {{site.data.keyword.cos_short}}, for example, a column based object format like Parquet
+* Store the cleansed data using an object type that offers benefits with respect to query performance and storage consumption on Cloud {{site.data.keyword.cos_short}}, for example, a column-based object format, such as Parquet.

 Moreover, a user can explicitly define the way a query result is stored physically on Cloud {{site.data.keyword.cos_short}} by using the *result partitioned clause*.

-As shown in the syntax diagrams, there are three main use cases to define the physical layout of a query's result on Cloud {{site.data.keyword.cos_short}}:
+As shown in the syntax diagrams, three main use cases exist to define the physical layout of a query's result on Cloud {{site.data.keyword.cos_short}}:

 - Partition by columns, that is so-called Hive-style partitioning.
 - Partition into buckets/objects (both terms can be used synonymously), that is, generate the query result into objects, with or without specifying columns.